Stage-by-stage guide to the 2023 Tour de France route

 This has the potential to be a thrilling day: the 145km route takes on the double trouble of the category one Col d’Aspin (12km, 6.5%) followed by the monstrous hors categorie Tourmalet (17.1km, 7.3%), before a fast ascent and a final climb to the summit finish at Cauterets (16km, 5.4%).

 It is a day with several possible outcomes.
-If the yellow jersey is on the shoulders of a fast puncheur at the start then it may well be transferred to one of the general classification contenders by the end, should they decide to fight for the stage win.
+The general classification contenders could fight it out in a showdown to the summit.
 Then again, a breakaway could be allowed to escape which would open up victory – and perhaps the yellow jersey – to an outsider.
 The last time the Tour finished in Cauterets in 2015, breakaway specialist Rafal Majka surged clear of his fellow escapers to win.
 Keep an eye on Ineos’s Tom Pidcock, who could use the long, fast descent from the Tourmalet summit to speed to the front, as he did before winning atop Alpe d’Huez last year.

 Stage 7: Mont de Marsan to Bordeaux, 170km